rtlabs-com/p-net/doc/capturing_packets.rst

 For details on how to add yourself to the ``wireshark`` user group, see https://linuxhint.com/install_wireshark_ubuntu/

+Wireshark is also available on Windows.
+Download it from https://www.wireshark.org/

 Filtering frames in Wireshark based on protocol
 -----------------------------------------------